theIvanR/kepler-on-steroids/README.md

 - Preservation of legacy computing techniques

 This BIOS and inforom is provided **as-is** with no warranty.
 While this bios is stable in good faith on my silicon (5 hours Furmark), the flashing is at your own risk.
-Act accordingly and proceed with caution/
+Act accordingly and proceed with caution.

+NVIDIA, Tesla, and related logos are trademarks or registered trademarks of NVIDIA Corporation.
+This project is not affiliated with or endorsed by NVIDIA.

 ---